 No one can tell you whether you are gay, lesbian, bisexual or straight - only you will know for sure.
 Don’t be too quick to label yourself.
 Take time to work out how you really feel.
 Don’t let people persuade you to experiment against your will - you don’t have to be sexually active to have a sexual identity.

 Gay is a general term used to describe people who are attracted to members of their own sex, but is perhaps most commonly used for men who are attracted to other men.
-Women who are attracted to other women are often called lesbians.
+Women who are attracted to other women are often called Lesbians.
 Bisexual people are attracted to people of both sexes.
-Transsexual individuals identify with a gender that is different from their biological sex and will often - but not always - seek to transition to a different genger through sex reassignment therapy.
-Transgender people feel that they don't conform to the usual gender roles, but doesn't imply any specific sexual orientation.
-Questioning people may be unsure of their sexuality, or still exploring their feelings.
+Trans people have a gender identity which differs from what is typically associated with the sex they were assigned at birth.
+Although Transgender is a wider term for people whose identity, behaviour or self expression differs from what is usually associated with their birth sex, Transsexuals are people who transition from one sex to another.
+Neither Transsexual nor Transgender imply any specific sexual orientation.
+Questioning or Undecided people may be unsure of their sexuality, or still exploring their feelings.

 Only you will know when you are confident enough to let others know about your sexuality.
 Coming out may seem like a difficult decision.
 You may be afraid of how your parents or other people might react, even if you are sure of your own feelings.
 The important thing is that you should feel happy in yourself before letting others know.